javajosh/simpatico/lit.md

   - The markdown processing requires another 150KB library (showdown.js) ton the server, plus non-trivial code in reflector.js.
   - It is a great nutshell example of the siren allure of using markdown/litmd for everything - but that's 300KB of complexity for functionality you get for 0 with F12!

+## About Literate Programming
+Literate programming is a programming paradigm introduced by Donald Knuth in 1984.
+It emphasizes the importance of human-readable explanations alongside the source code.
+The goal is to treat software programs as works of literature that can be understood by both humans and machines.
+This approach enables developers to create more understandable, maintainable, and communicative code.

+Key concepts in literate programming include:

+  - Intermingling code and documentation: Code and explanatory text are interwoven, allowing developers to express their thoughts and reasoning behind the code.
+  - Rich formatting: Documentation often includes rich text formatting, diagrams, and mathematical notation to enhance understanding.
+  - Code weaving: Extracting code from the combined source, often in the form of compilable source code.
+  - Code tangling: Reconstructing the code into a more traditional structure, removing the explanatory text for execution or compilation.

+Several tools and platforms have been developed to facilitate literate programming:

+  - [CodePen](codepen.io): A social development environment that allows developers to create, share, and modify front-end code snippets (HTML, CSS, and JavaScript).
+It doesn't strictly follow literate programming principles but enables users to document their code using comments and various markup languages.

+  - [Jupyter Notebook](jupyter.org): An interactive web-based environment for creating and sharing documents that contain live code, equations, visualizations, and narrative text.
+Jupyter Notebooks are widely used in data science and scientific computing for literate programming, allowing users to weave code, data, and text together to create reproducible research and analyses.

+  - [Observable](observablehq.com): A platform for creating interactive, data-driven documents using JavaScript.
+Observable notebooks enable users to write and visualize code, explore data, and create rich, interactive web documents.
+This platform fully embraces the principles of literate programming, as it allows users to seamlessly intermingle code, data, and explanatory text.
+Created by @mbostock, creator of [D3](d3js.org).
+_________________________________________________
 ## Footnotes

 Footnotes are not supported by showdown.js, but supported by [markdown-it](https://markdown-it.github.io/).